jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

     }
 ```

-##### Listing 7-16: Renaming a type when it’s brought into scope with the as keyword
+##### Renaming a type when it’s brought into scope with the as keyword

 In the second `use` statement, we chose the new name `IoResult` for the `std::io::Result` type, which won’t conflict with the `Result` from `std::fmt` that we’ve also brought into scope.
-Listing 7-15 and Listing 7-16 are considered idiomatic, so the choice is up to you!
+Both of the above examples are considered idiomatic, so the choice is up to you!

 ### Re-exporting Names with `pub use`

 When we bring a name into scope with the `use` keyword, the name available in the new scope is private.
 To enable the code that calls our code to refer to that name as if it had been defined in that code’s scope, we can combine `pub` and `use`.
 This technique is called _re-exporting_ because we’re bringing an item into scope but also making that item available for others to bring into their scope.

-Listing 7-17 shows the code in Listing 7-11 with `use` in the root module changed to `pub use`.
+The next example shows the code from the beginning of the task with `use` in the root module changed to `pub use`.

 ```rust
     mod front_of_house {